Maiga.ai (MAIGA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Maiga.ai Historical Price

-According to the latest data gathered on Maiga.ai live price page, the current price of Maiga.ai is 0.03854USD.
+According to the latest data gathered on Maiga.ai live price page, the current price of Maiga.ai is 0.03595USD.
 The circulating supply of Maiga.ai(MAIGA) is

 In the past 24 hours, Maiga.ai has shown a price movement of